Perry-Institute/ReefShape/README.md

 <i> Screenshot of a reef plot processed with ReefShape.
 The reference panel at the left shows the inclusion of real-world georeferencing, depth, and scaling information. </i> <br>
 <br>

+### Corner Markers
+The ReefShape workflow relies on auto-detectable corner markers being either permenently installed (for time-series monitoring of a plot) or temporarily placed.
+We have developed two kinds of custom markers for this purpose: simple flexible molded PVC pucks, and experimental anti-fouling markers that resist algal growth.
+Both types can be nailed, epoxied, or cemented to the substrate for installation.
+For more information on these corner markers or to purchase sets, contact me at wgreene@perryinstitute.org.

 <p align="center">
   <img src="https://www.dropbox.com/scl/fi/7w4gp8xrdimjvxeoyzbol/Markers.png?rlkey=rhzm5iduonyqw2mp039w82hhn&raw=1" alt="Corner Markers" width="400"/>
 </p>
 <i> Set of four permanent corner tags utilizing Metashape coded targets.
 These markers are designed to be nailed to the substrate, demarcating the boundaries of a plot upon setup.
 Automatic time-series alignment of plots relies on these "ground control points", and subsequent timepoints require only marker cleaning and image acquisition, saving significant time underwater. </i> <br>
 <br>

 These scripts are under active development - we recommend checking periodically to download the latest version.
-If you want to learn more, purchase sets of our corner markers, or are having trouble using any of the scripts, email me at wgreene@perryinstitute.org and I'll get back to you as soon as I can.
+If you are having trouble using any of the scripts, email me at wgreene@perryinstitute.org and I'll get back to you as soon as I can.

 ### Basics
 This repo is set up with a few important resources (this readme, scalebar example, georeferencing example, & data collection cheat sheet) in the root folder, and a folder called ReefShape_scripts that contains the script collection.
 It is designed to be downloaded in its entirety with the Code --> Download ZIP button.